 In this context, the Moroccan Forestry Administration (HCEFLCD) started the first phase of the reintroduction of Sahelo-Saharan species.
 With its local partners (NGOs and elected bodies), the HCEFLCD created the Safia Acclimatization Reserve in 2008.

-The Red-necked Ostrich along with two other Sahelo-Saharan flagship species, namely the addax (Addax nasomaculatus) and the dama gazelle (Nanger dama mhorr), were reintroduced to the Safia reserve, located in the rural commune of Bir Guendouz.
+The North African Ostrich along with two other Sahelo-Saharan flagship species, namely the Addax (Addax nasomaculatus) and the Mhorr gazelle (Nanger dama mhorr), were reintroduced to the Safia reserve, located in the rural commune of Bir Guendouz.
 All these species are now almost fully acclimatized and breed in the wild (semi-captivity) in good conditions.

-It should be noted also that in 2008, some 20 North African Ostrich chicks were also reintroduced to the national parks of southern Tunisia from the Souss Massa National Park.
-Wowever, there is no information about the success of the project.
+In 2008, some 20 North African Ostrich chicks were transferred to the national parks of southern Tunisia from the Souss Massa National Park.

-Regarding the reintroduction project in Tunisia, some birds were released into the Dghoumes National Park in 2014.
-And two other groups were translocated to an acclimatisation enclosure in Sidi Toui National Park and to Orbata Faunal Reserve respectively.
-For more details, please see the links to the website of Marwell Wildlife in the comments section below.
+Some birds were released into the Dghoumes National Park in 2014, and two other groups were translocated to an acclimatisation enclosure in Sidi Toui National Park and to Orbata Faunal Reserve respectively.
+For more details, see the links to the website of Marwell Wildlife in the comments section below.